Often times the postmark date is thought of as the date the post office prints over the postage stamp on the outside of the envelope.

-A date is applied in two primary ways.
-First, a date could occur in the postage that is applied to the envelope via a postage meter.
-This is a machine that prints the postage on the letter in red ink.
-A postage meter generally always has a date in it.
-Secondly, a date can be applied by the Postal Service when they "cancel" the stamp.
+There are two primary ways a date is applied to a mailing.
+First, a date would be applied if the postage on the outer envelope is applied by a postage meter.
+The postage meter machine prints the postage on the letter in red ink and generally always has a date in it.
+Second, a date would be applied by the USPS when they "cancel" a live stamp.
 This cancel process occurs on every letter that has a first-class stamp on it.

 Generally, there won't be a postmark date on a letter sent through LetterStream.com as we use a postal permit, also known as an indicia.
 For more information regarding a postal indicia, click here.

 If you’d prefer a date is not printed on your letter, you are in luck as we do not generally put postage on the envelopes in a way that a date stamp is needed.
 On the other hand, if you really want a date on your letter, you could choose the option to have a live stamp added.
 Simply create the mailing within your account, then send us an email with the Job Number requesting we add a live stamp, and we’ll take care of that right away!